sterlingvivier/sterlingvivier/Bellabeat Case Study/README.md

 ````

 <a href="https://ibb.co/hFRW6P6"><img src="https://i.ibb.co/DfDCJxJ/Active-Day.png" alt="Active-Day" border="0"></a>

+* Our last figure follows the same trend seen in the first two charts.
+Saturday and Tuesday are above the average line.
+Although the amount of steps were lower on friday, the % of time spent active is above the mean line.
+This indicates that user's may still be active on this day however may be doing other workouts/activity besides just walking.

 ### Totals vs Total Calories
   I next wanted to see how different totals were related to the amount of calories being burned by users.
 To do this, I compared the total amount of steps taken, the total distance, and the total time spent active.
 Below are the code snippets and graphs produced: